learnsometing/etch-a-sketch/README.md

 ## Play!
 Mouse over the drawing area of the etch-a-sketch and watch your vision come to life.
 If you would like to change the precision of the drawing, hit the reset button to clear your work and then enter a new number of squares to make up each side of the grid.

+## Authors
+Brian Monaccio